apa-it/puppet-rear/README.md

 ## Description

-The rear module install and configures the Relax and Recovery suite that provide an easy to use script to create backup and recovery images.
+The rear module install and configures the Relax and Recovery suite (http://relax-and-recover.org) that provides an easy to use script to create backup and recovery images.

 ## Setup